beshu-tech/readonlyrest-docs/elasticsearch.md

 `indices: ["sales", "logstash-*"]`

-Matches if the request involves a set of indices whose name is "sales", or starts with the string "logstash-", or a combination of both.
+Matches if the request involves a set of indices (or aliases, or data streams) whose name is "sales", or starts with the string "logstash-", or a combination of both.

 If a request involves a wildcard \(i.e. "logstash-\*", "\*"\), this is first expanded to the list of available indices, and then treated normally as follows: